kevinleung987/eve-electron-tools/README.md

 - Install dependencies by running `npm install`
 - Install Angular CLI & Electron with `npm install -g @angular/cli electron`
-- Serve the application in the browser with `npm run start` or under Electron with `npm run electron`.
-I'm still playing around with the build-process but that can be found under `npm run electron-build`
+- Serve the application in the browser with `npm run browser` or under Electron with `npm start`.
+I'm still playing around with the build-process but that can be found in the future under:
+  - `npm run build:local` - for your local machine
+  - `npm run build:windows` - for Windows
+  - `npm run build:mac` - for MacOS
+  - `npm run build:linux` - for Linux

 ## Back-end Service

 Development is planned for a back-end service inside the same repo that will add extra functionality to the toolkit, as well as boost performance through caching API calls.

-## Note about data-source dependencies
+## Note About Data Dependencies

 EVE data dumps (Static Data Exports or SDEs) are used to reduce the number of API calls needed for the operation of various tools.
 These provide static game data like item names but sometimes need updating after a game patch.
-A tool can be found under `updateData.py` which will take the latest Static Data Exports, prune excess columns, and place the output .csv files into a folder `downloads`.
+I've written a tool in Python 3 which can be found under `updateData.py`.
+The tool will take the latest SDEs, prune excess columns, and place the output .csv files into a folder `downloads`.
 The update tool requires `pandas` and `requests`.

 License
 ----